mariaarnesson/portfolio1-guitars_history-website/README.md

     - [Guitar- Contact Page](https://images.pexels.com/photos/376452/pexels-photo-376452.jpeg?auto=compress&cs=tinysrgb&w=600)

 ## Designe
 -  [Designe Website](https://www.typewolf.com/site-of-the-day/third-west-studio) - This website was the inspiration for my project.
-The background was used in a similar shade of color and the <hr> element was used in some places to divide the page.
+The background was used in a similar shade of color and the "hr" element was used in some places to divide the page.

-- [Pexels](https://www.pexels.com/sv-se/) All pictures in my project were downloaded from this site
 - [Font Awesome](https://fontawesome.com/icons/dumbbell?s=solid&f=classic) - The icons in the footer were taken from this site